Product Home

 Solution:

-1. Create an event definition with connection to required server and "AllData" database.
+1. Create an event definition with a connection to required server and "AllData" database.

 2. create SQL statement for event definition: "select count(*) from T1"